predictionmachines/InteractiveDataDisplay/docs/markers.md

 all following stages use this `data` object.
 If `shape.prepare` is undefined, the stage outputs the original data object.
-This is a place to compute min and max for data series and replace normalized palettes with absolute, as well as substitue default values.
+This is a place to compute min and max for data series and replace normalized palettes with absolute, as well as substitue default values; to check lengths of the given arrays.
+The color data series can replaced with colors using the palette.
 Also, at this stage the missing values can be filtered out, so only the data that should be rendered remains.
 1. **Plot Rendering.** Rendering is initiated by IDD infrastructure when required (but after the "preparing" stage is complete).